Yucheng0208/NTUT-CSIE-Master-Course/README.md

 2. Navigate to the desired course folder to access materials.

 > [!CAUTION]
 > The course materials, including assignments, are protected under the [MIT License](./LICENSE).
 However, the lecture slides and teaching presentations are the intellectual property of the respective instructors.
-If you wish to use these materials, please adhere to proper citation guidelines and ensure that you do not infringe upon the copyrights of others.
+If you want to use these materials, please follow the proper citation guidelines and make sure you do not infringe upon others' copyrights.

 ## License
 This project is licensed under the [MIT License](./LICENSE).